ahaas207/DemoStructuredCOS160/README.md

 # DemoStructuredCOS160
 # Configuration-as-code introductory development environment.

-This repository demonstrates a configuration-as-code approach for an introductory to computer science student development environment.
-This example uses real course activity and homework material from the University of Southern Maine Computer Science intro course, CS160.

 ## Make sure you're signed up for GitHub.
 (If from USM, be sure to sign up using your Maine.edu email for extra hours of free tier Codespaces.)

 ## Getting Started